-New rules regarding permanent residence permits entered into force on July 1, 2012.
-With these rules the so called point requirement was abolished.
-In February, 2016, some of the rules were modified and stricter requirements came into force.
-Now the applicant must meet the following requirements in order to qualify for a permanent residence permit:
+New rules regarding permanent residence permits entered into force on May 9, 2017.
+With the new rules, some of the requirements were modified and stricter requirements came into force.

+According to the current rules, the following basic requirements must be met:

-- The applicant must still qualify for temporary residence. - The applicant must be over the age of 18. - The applicant must have resided in Denmark legally for at least six years. - The applicant may not have a criminal record. - The applicant may not have overdue public debt. - The applicant may not have received certain types of public benefits for a period of three years prior to submitting an application for permanent residence, and while the application is being processed. - The applicant must have submitted a signed declaration of integration and active citizenship in Denmark. - The applicant must have passed a Danish language test on level 2 (Prøve i Dansk 2) or a Danish language test of an equivalent or higher level. - The applicant must have held regular full-time employment or been self-employed in Denmark for at least two years and six months within the last three years prior to submitting the application for permanent residence. - The applicant must be working at the time of becoming eligible for permanent residence.
+- The applicant must be over the age of 18. - The applicant must still fulfill the requirements for the time-limited residence permit he is holding. - The applicant must have resided legally in Denmark for at least 8 years.
+However, if the applicant meets all of the 4 supplementary requirements (see below) 4 years of legal residence in Denmark will be sufficient. - The applicant must not have committed certain types of crime. - The applicant must not have any overdue public debts unless an extension of the repayment of the debt has been granted and the debt does not exceed DKK 100,000. - The applicant must not have received any public assistance under the Act on an Active Social Policy or the Integration Act within the last 4 years prior to the submission of the application for a permanent residence permit and until a permanent residence permit is granted. - The applicant must sign a declaration of integration and active citizenship in Danish society. - The applicant must pass the Danish language test 2 or a Danish language test of a corresponding or higher level. - The applicant must have had ordinary employment or have been self-employed for at least 3 years and 6 months within the past 4 years before permanent residence permit is granted. - The applicant must participate actively in the labour market at the time, when a permanent residence permit is granted.